Lexionas74/PlaneAPI/README.md

 # What is PlaneAPI?
-PlaneAPi is an API that gives you some information about a random plane
+PlaneAPI is an API that gives you some information about a random plane!

 # How do I use plane API?
-As PlaneAPI is a work in progress, this is not currently possible
+As PlaneAPI is a work in progress, this is not currently possible!
+This will be available in the near future!